 The Enterprise Zone Program provides state and local grants and local tax refunds for qualifying new and existing companies and property owners that create new full-time jobs and/or new taxable investment above specific thresholds.
-The new Isle of Wight zone includes Shirley T. Holland Intermodal Park Phase II and Phase III and a portion of the Isle of Wight/City of Franklin Revenue Sharing District, which includes the International Paper mill site and the former Franklin Equipment property.
+The Isle of Wight zone includes Shirley T. Holland Intermodal Park Phases II and III and a portion of the Isle of Wight/City of Franklin Revenue Sharing District known as Camptown, which includes the International Paper mill campus and the former ATC Panels manufacturing facility.

-THE PORT OF VIRGINIA ECONOMIC AND INFRASTRUCTURE DEVELOPMENT GRANT PROGRAM
+THE PORT OF VIRGINIA TAX CREDITS & GRANT PROGRAM

-The POV Grant provides a grant to certain qualified companies, to incentivize the location of new maritime-related employment centers or expand existing centers in specified localities in order to encourage and facilitate the growth of the Port of Virginia.
+The POV Grant provides tax credits and a grant to certain qualified companies, to incentivize the location of new maritime-related employment centers or expand existing centers in specified localities in order to encourage and facilitate the growth of the Port of Virginia.
 For more information, contact Laura Swankler, Sr. Manager, Port Centric Logistics, 757-683-2135 or email@example.com.